Gundars Āboliņš

 Gundars Āboliņš (born 7 January 1960 in Riga) is a Latvian actor.
 He worked for the New Riga Theatre in Riga, having formerly worked for the Dailes Theatre.
 He was awarded the Spēlmaņu nakts gada aktieris award (best actor) in 2006.

-He left New Riga Theatre in 2015 to join German theatre Münchner Kammerspiele.
+Gundars Āboliņš parents were actors Vera Singajevska and Tālivaldis Āboliņš.
+He studied in Theatre department of Latvian State Conservatory (1978-82).
+Later he started to work as an actor ir Theater of the youth.
+In early 1990s he moved to Dailes theater where he worked for almost a decade.
+In 2000 Alvis Hermanis invited him to work in New Riga theater.
+He left in 2015 to join German theatre Munich Kammerspiele.
+In 2018 Āboliņš returned to New Riga theater.